Silviumuraru90/RybkaCore/README.md

 ✅ Controls the resulted `output files`' size
 ✅ Implementation of an `always buy` policy in which it will always buy when the price goes up and has nothing / close to nothing to sell for a better profitability over the same timeframe & graph positioning of the currency-to-stable-coin raport <br>
 ✅ `Safety net` implementation for the preferred stablecoin <br>
-✅ Various `graphs` generated on the spot and provided via Telegram <br>
 ✅ When it remains without too much currency for trade fees (BNB) - it will automatically convert between 10 and 15 stablecoins into BNB.
 This, of course, doesn't take from the safety net of the stablecoin <br>
 ✅ Added a submode to allow only BUYs and no SELLs.
 Can be controlled via a weight and of course - remotely, via Telegram <br>
 ✅ Added a submode to allow only SELLs and no BUYs.
 Can be controlled via a weight and of course - remotely, via Telegram <br>